Nasdin/VideoRecognition-realtime-autotrainer-alerts/README.md

 #### Setting Alerts
 You can set alerts by editing the text file "alerts.txt" when a label found in this text file appears, it will generate an alert by drawing the box red and displaying "Alert x found in footage" when testing.

+#### HELP AND CONTRIBUTION

+	This project needs your help and contribution
+	The Training Script needs work.
+	The Alerts and Pinging requires work to finish.
+	Downloading of images from google and seamless Training